mjhorvath/Mikali-Map-Collection-for-HWRM/DataMikaliMaps/HWR_MikaliMaps_readme.txt

   I believe.
 As a result, the thumbnails are very faint and hard to make out.
 I need to re-capture all of them at some point.
 • "Metaballs II" does not have a thumbnail yet.
+• The text clouds don't seem to work with the 2.0 patch's new HOD format.
+They will crash the game.
+• Pebbles should maybe only exist in the nondeterministic chunk of a level file.
+• The clouds in HWRM are much fainter than they were in HW2C.
+Need to find some way to fix them so they are more visible.